kittinunf/KNews/README.md

 ## About

 My idea is to build 2-page simple mobile applications (for both iOS and Android :) ).
-I planned to make this simple enough so I can finish within a week and but at the same, it represents the real-world app example that comprises of the quality of modern mobile app architecture which is modular, scalable, testable and maintainable.
+We want to build something relatively complex enough that can represent the real-world example-ish app that also comprises of the quality of modern mobile app architecture which is modular, scalable, testable and maintainable.

 ## Project structure